Copper Inches Higher With Dollar Falling, Bullish Growth Forecast

-Copper prices inched higher Monday, boosted by a falling dollar and another bullish global economic growth projection.
+Copper prices inched higher Monday, boosted by a falling dollar and another bullish projection for global economic growth.

 Continue Reading Below

-Copper for March delivery climbed 0.3% to $3.1970 a pound on the Comex division of the New York Mercantile Exchange.
+Front-month copper for January delivery climbed 0.3% to $3.1775 a pound on the Comex division of the New York Mercantile Exchange.
 Prices have fallen slightly from their nearly four-year highs hit late last year, but some investors expect the industrial metal to keep climbing, supported by strong global demand and supply disruptions.

 Speculative action in the copper market has recently reached a balance, according to William Adams, head of research at FastMarkets.